CSE185-GWAS/GWAS/README.md

 ```--vcf <input_file>``` : used to mark **path to the input vcf file** that contains information about SNP and genotype information of samples. (ex. input.vcf.gz / input.vcf)

 ```--phen <phenotype_file>``` or ```-p <phenotype_file>```: used to mark the **path to the phenotype csv file** (ex. lab3_phen.csv)
 *The phenotype file should have rows as sample ID and columns as phenotype name (ex.
-LDL)*
+LDL).
+It will analyze first column of phenotype. *

 ***need help with preprocess phenotype file?***